Skip to main content

 • Reassign the default flag by editing another pool and ticking Make default.
 The previous default becomes a regular pool.
 There is always exactly one default at a time.

 You cannot delete the default pool directly.
-If you want to remove it, first reassign the default flag to another pool, then delete the old one.
+To remove it, reassign the default flag to another pool first, then delete the old one.

 Scaling rate limits

-Each pool has a set of rate limits that cap how aggressively the cluster can grow or shrink it.
+Each pool has rate limits that cap how aggressively the cluster can grow or shrink it.
 The limits exist to avoid two failure modes:

-• Stampedes -- a sudden burst of pending pods triggering the autoscaler to ask for fifty nodes at once and overwhelming the hypervisor.
+• Stampedes.
+A burst of pending pods triggering the autoscaler to ask for 50 nodes at once and overwhelming the hypervisor.

 The defaults are conservative and most clusters never hit them.
-If you have a pool that needs to scale fast (for example, a batch pool that processes a daily queue at 09:00), raise max surge per period and shorten scale period.
-If you have a pool that needs to be slow and steady (for example, a stateful pool that takes a long time to drain), lower max unavailable per period.
+If you have a pool that needs to scale fast (a batch pool processing a daily 09:00 queue), raise Max surge per period and shorten Scale period.
+If you have a pool that needs to be slow and steady (a stateful pool that takes a long time to drain), lower Max unavailable per period.

 When a rate limit is hit, the autoscaler queues the rest of the request and retries on its next cycle.
-Nothing is lost; the work just paces.
+Nothing is lost; the work paces out.

 When the autoscaler decides a node is no longer needed, the cluster does the following: